The importance of secular optics during ‘Operation Sindoor’

 Welcome to The India Fix by Shoaib Daniyal.
-A newsletter on Indian politics (though this week, it intersects quite a bit with global politics).
+A newsletter on Indian politics.

 As always, if you’ve been sent this newsletter and like it, to get it in your inbox every week, sign up here (click on “follow”).